 When Smudge was about 4 years old he suddenly started to put on weight and the fur on his groin area and tail seemed to thin.
 The vet felt that this was nothing more than his body adjusting to the hormone change after he had been castrated as I hadn't been in any rush to have this done and left it until he was nearly 3 years old.
 We reduced the amount of food he was having, and that made no difference.
 We tried a light food and still he piled on the pounds, and eventually an obesity diet, but even that made no difference.
 He seemed to be miserable and depressed, and on the day that he snapped at me I knew there was something really wrong.
 I contacted the vet straight away and arranged an appointment the following day.
 The vet did blood tests because he suspected that he had a thyroid problem - by that point Smudge had no fur at all on his tail and very little on his lower tummy area.
 Sure enough the blood tests revealed that he was suffering from hypothyroidism and would need medication for the rest of his life.
 After a few months of taking the tablets his weight had decreased and his mood had improved significantly.
 On the whole he is now well-balanced, but he receives regular bursts of Reiki from me which I do feel helps him, especially when he is having a grumpy spell - he actually helps himself to Reiki whenever he wants it when he is having a cuddle with me on the sofa, and I always know when he is doing so because of the strong fizzing in my hands!

 This is Ruby, Dougal's mum.
-She is the eldest of our pack, 12 years old now but still sprightly and bombing around the park like a pup!
+She is the eldest of our pack of spaniels, 12 years old now but still sprightly and bombing around the park like a pup!
 We were offered the chance to have Ruby by the breeder and very glad that we made the decision to re-home her - she is a gentle and very loving dog, but furiously protective of her baby even now he is all grown up!
 She is a very loyal little dog, she adores Tom and when he goes out, she sits at the front door and waits for him until he gets home, and when I can persuade her to move away, she will then sit on his chair staring at the door!